-BEHAVIOR DEFINITION POSSIBLE DISCIPLINARY ACTIONS
+BEHAVIOR DEFINITION POSSIBLE DISCIPLINARY ACTIO

+NS

-3A Obtaining or attempting to Community Service, ISR, OSS, Recommendation for
+3A Obtaining or attempting to Community Service, ISR, OSS, Recommendation

 Extortion obtain money or property from expulsion, Court referral, Counseling referral (at

-another or forcing another to act parent/guardian expense), Restitution, Suspension from
+another or forcing another to act parent/guardian expense), Restitution, Suspensio n from

 by either physical force or extra-curriculars

 intimidation (threat).

 3B Physical conflict between

 Fighting students, words/actions that

-0 0 provoke a fight or attempt to
+provoke a fight or attempt to

 fight, exchange of words may

 be considered fighting.

 3C Interfering with, annoying,

 Harassment, accosting, threatening, or

 Hazing, harassing another person

 Menacing, verbally, non-verbally, or

 Threatening safety physically hazing.

 of self and/or

 others, Bullying

 or Cyber-bullying

 3D Any sexual harassment,

 Sexual unauthorized touching, verbal,

 misconduct, non-verbal, written sexual-

 inappropriate oriented actions, cell phone

 material pictures or videos or other

 electronically or printed

 materials.

 3E Stealing or attempting to steal

 Theft or shop the money or property of

 lifting another; possession of stolen

 property.
 Items of higher values

 may result in greater penalties.

 3F Using or possessing any tobacco

 Tobacco Products or vaping product, lighter,

 (ORC 3313.751) matches or other related

-20 materials.
+materials.

 3G Destruction or defacing of

 Vandalism public or private property or the

 school, its staff or other students

-3Н property or equipment.
+property or equipment.

-School Technology Privacy and
+3H School Technology Privacy and

-Computer Technology and Acceptable Use Policy in Parent/Student Handbook,
+Computer Acceptable Use Policy in

+Technology and Parent/Student Handbook,

 Tampering Section V.

+3I Profanity or obscene language,

+Profanity towards written or verbal, including use

+staff members of gestures, signs or personal

+slurs towards staff member

-3I Repeated failure to follow
+3J Repeated failure to follow

 Multiple classroom and/or Student Code

 suspensions of Conduct regulations, and/or

 and/or repeated technology and bus rules.

-violations of the teennorogy and bus rules.
+violations of the

 Student Code of

 Conduct

-l